markmcwong/legal-case-search-engine/README.txt

 and formatted correctly.

 - index.py - used for creating indexes for the files in the specified directory
-- search.py - used for performing query on the given query input file and store the results as a file
+- search.py - used for performing search on the given query input file and store the results as a file
 - dictionary.txt - used for storing the dictionary terms and their corresponding postings offset in the posting file
 - postings.txt - used for storing the document frequency and the list of every doc ID and its weighted term frequency that contains the term
+- Bonus.docx - A word document explaining our different approaches to query refinement
+- freetext.py - A version of the search engine treating everything as free text
+- search_test.py - A past version of the search engine which was used to test other search methods
+- index_helper.py -
+- bm25.py -
+- index_helper.py -
+- model_request.py -
+- query_expansion_experiments.py -
+- setup.py -
+- translator.py - list of words used to translate American English to British English
+- vbcode.py -
+- word2vec_model.py (commented out code) - used for creating the word2vec model trained on the legal corpus using gensim